Lembeh Strait Diving Sites

 Recommended length of stay: 5 - 10 days

-More detailed information on the Lembeh Strait dive sites:
+More detailed information available on the Lembeh Strait dive sites on our www.dive-the-world.com website.

 Dive The World Recommendations: Angel's Window, TK 1 and Hairball.